cs-uob/COMS10012/exercises/part1/src/posix1/ssh.md

   * On your own machine, make sure you are not connected to a lab machine or seis, then type the command `ssh-keygen -t ed25519`.
 (If you get an "unknown key type" error, then you are using an outdated version of OpenSSH and for security reasons you should upgrade immediately.) _Note: type `ed25519` directly, do not replace this with your username.
 It stands for the "Edwards curve over the prime `2^255-19`" cryptographic group, if you want to know._
   * When it asks you where to save the file, just press ENTER to accept the default, but make a note of the path - normally it's a folder `.ssh` in your home directory.
   * If it asks you "Overwrite (y/n)", say no (n, then ENTER) as it means you already have a key for something else - either ssh directly or something that uses it, like github.
 Restart key generation but pick a different file name.
-  * When it asks you for a password, I recommend that you just press ENTER which doesn't set a password (good security, maximum convenience).
+  * When it asks you for a password, we recommend that you just press ENTER which doesn't set a password (good security, maximum convenience).
 If you do set a password, it will ask you to type it twice and then you will need the password and the key file to use this key (maximum security, less convenient).

 |||advanced
 The `-t` parameter selects the cryptographic algorithm to use, in this case `ed25519`, which is modern, peer-reviewed, and generally considered one of the most secure public-key algorithms available.
 However some older ssh versions don't accept ed25519.

 If you ever need to use SSH keys to a machine that doesn't like ed25519, then use the key type "rsa" instead.
-I would personally avoid the alternatives "dsa" and "ecdsa" if at all possible as there is speculation among cryptographers that there may be a flaw in the design.
+We would recommend you avoid the alternatives "dsa" and "ecdsa" if at all possible as there is speculation among cryptographers that there may be a flaw in the design.

 For example, although seis supports ed25519, the old cs bastion host `snowy.cs.bris.ac.uk` still uses an older version of SSH, so you would need to generate a rsa key to connect to that.
 |||